fbiopereira/fbiopereira/README.md

 <h4 align="left">

-  👩🏾‍💻 I’m currently working for <a href="https://www.linkedin.com/company/10134140/" target="_blank"> Via Hub </a> as Principal Software Engineer at Logistics Area </br>
+  👩🏾‍💻 I’m currently working for <a href="https://www.linkedin.com/company/ambevtech/mycompany/" target="_blank"> Ambev Tech </a> as Staff Engineer at Supply Tower </br>
-  🌱 I’m trying to learn Go and Service Mesh with Istio </br>
+  🌱 I’m moving from Java to C# </br>
   🎯 I need to focus on learning frontent, this is my main gap 😟 </br>
   ⌛️ I wish I had more time to code </br>
   💬 Ask me about Life, The Universe and Everything </br>